-As you can see, it has been wavering between 40% and 50% for some time, and although it dipped towards the lower end of the spectrum last season it is back up to 50% this year.
+As you can see, it has been wavering between 40% and 50% for some time, and although it dipped towards the lower end of the spectrum as we entered the 2020s, it was back up to the higher end of the scale again until 23/24.
 This is partly because newly promoted teams find it so difficult to turn down the money that betting firms can offer.

 But shirt sponsors are only part of the story, because many teams also have official gambling partners.

-For the current 21/22 season, the teams with gambling sponsors or partnerships of any kind are:
+For the current 23/24 season, the teams with gambling sponsors or partnerships of any kind, including financial market trading apps, are:

 |Team||Shirt Sponsor||Sleeve Sponsor||Gambling Partner|